project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

 Before you run the demo or development on the SiWx917 please be sure that you update the SiWx917 firmware.

-The WiseMCU Combo SDK package is only available to Alpha customers.
-Please contact Silicon Labs support.

-The WiseMCU Combo SDK package version used in this release is **A.1.0.0.0.23**.

-On obtaining the package, extract it, rename the folder as `wisemcu-wifi-bt-sdk` and copy it in the github repository under `third_party/silabs`.

-Pre-Built SiWx917 firmware is available under `third_party/silabs/wisemcu-wifi-bt-sdk/connectivity_firmware`
+Pre-Built SiWx917 firmware is available under `third_party/silabs/wifi-sdk/connectivity_firmware`

 1. [Setting up TeraTerm](https://docs.silabs.com/SiWx917/wiseconnect/2.0/tera-term-setup)
 2. For updating the SiWx917 NCP Firmware, refer [Updating the RS9116 Firmware](https://docs.silabs.com/rs9116/wiseconnect/2.0/update-evk-firmware).
 Instructions are the same for both SiWx917 and RS9116.